Jayesh-git10/Sommaire-AI---PDF-SUMMARISER/README.md

 # 🚀 Sommaire AI — PDF Summarizer

-Sommaire AI is an AI-powered web application that allows users to upload PDF documents and instantly generate concise, high-quality summaries.
+Sommaire AI is an AI-powered web application that allows users to upload PDF documents and instantly generate concise, high-quality summaries using advanced language models.
 It is designed to save time for students, professionals, and researchers by extracting key insights from lengthy documents.

 ---

 ## ✨ Features

 * 📄 Upload and summarize PDF files instantly
-* 🤖 AI-powered text summarization
+* 🤖 AI-powered text summarization (multi-model support)
 * 🔐 Secure authentication using Clerk
 * 💳 Integrated payment system (Stripe test mode)
 * ⚡ Fast and responsive UI built with Next.js